Stay Housed LA County

 - Kingdom Causes

-LAFLA has a longstanding commitment to upholding the civil rights of unhoused individuals, from providing direct legal services at a weekly legal clinic in Skid Row to filing groundbreaking lawsuits that challenge municipalities’ unlawful practices.
+LAFLA has a longstanding commitment to upholding the civil rights of unhoused individuals, from providing direct legal services at a bi-weekly legal clinic in Skid Row to filing groundbreaking lawsuits that challenge municipalities’ unlawful practices.

 In addition, LAFLA providers legal services in collaboration with homeless services providers to unhoused individuals and families to remove barriers to housing and income benefits.
 You can read more about our advocacy for unhoused people in our Media Center.